volodymyrhudyma/blog/content/blog/2020-06-21-what-is-key-in-react-and-why-do-we-need-it.md

 Keys need to be unique, but only among their siblings.

-In other words, each item within an array should have unique key, but it should not be unique globally:
+In other words, each item within an array should have a unique key, but it should not be unique globally:

 ```javascript
 <ul>